michaelwitz/task-blaster-oss/docs/add-multi-environment-db-safeguards.md

 # Implementation Plan: Add Multi-Environment Database Safety Guards

 ## Overview
 Add environment-based database safeguards to prevent accidental data deletion in dev, stage, or production databases when running tests.
+Introduces `DATABASE_URL_TEST` as an explicit test database variable, allowing developers to point `DATABASE_URL` at any environment (including prod for troubleshooting) while keeping tests completely isolated.
 This addresses a GitHub security issue where test helpers unconditionally delete data without validating the target environment.

 ## Problem Statement
 The test helper `clearTaskData()` unconditionally deletes all records from TASKS and TASK_TAGS tables without environment validation.
 This creates a risk of accidental data deletion if tests run against the wrong database (dev, stage, or prod).